 Hlynur Aðils Vilmarsson (*1976) completed his composition “BD” in 2014.
 He describes the composition as a the “intensification of pallid sound events”.
 Noises, motifs, clusters of sounds or chords form from archaic, primordial sounds (e.g., impulses from percussion instruments, of from the contrabassoon).

 Here, we again meet the sound of winds, mixed with the sound of Aeolian and glass harps.
-At some point I meant to hear the bubbling of marsh gases, the forming of nature from a primordial soup, maybe even the creation of the universe from nothing?
+At some point I meant to hear the bubbling of marsh gases, the forming of nature from a primordial soup.
+Maybe even the creation of the universe from nothing?
 Masses of archaic beings, shouting, whistling, sounds of aboriginal populations.
-On to the appearance of civilization, the sounds of a marching band, up to industrial sounds, menacing machine worlds.
+On to the appearance of civilization, the sounds of a marching band.
+This built up to industrial sounds, menacing machine worlds.
 I felt almost like being transferred into Charlie Chaplin’s “Modern Times”.
 An overwhelming collection of soundscapes and impressions!
 Information on this piece is found at the ICSM site.

 Daníel Bjarnason: Processions (2010)

-The last composition in the program was “Processions”, written the conductor in this concert, Daníel Bjarnason (*1979).
-This is Bjarnason’s second contribution to the genre.
+The last composition in the program was “Processions”.
+This was written the conductor in this concert, Daníel Bjarnason (*1979).
+It is Bjarnason’s second contribution to the genre.
 A virtuosic piano concerto, featuring the three movements „In Medias Red“, „Spindrift“, and „Red-handed“.
-Soloist at the Steinway grand was Víkingur Ólafsson (*1984): an excellent artist, virtuosic, with superb technique and very differentiated key touch.
+Soloist at the Steinway grand was Víkingur Ólafsson (*1984).
+An excellent artist, virtuosic, with superb technique and very differentiated key touch.

 Movement 1: In Medias Red

-The composition begins with a bass beat and an upwards glissando on the piano, starting the work with grand gestures, also in the rich accompaniment.
+The composition begins with a bass beat and an upwards glissando on the piano.
+The work starts with grand gestures, also in the rich accompaniment.
 Bjarnason uses the piano both as percussion instrument, as well as melodically.
 The solo part is often bitonal and polyrhythmic, with allusions to late and post-romantic music (Prokofiev?
 Bartók?).
 But the movement also featured more intimate moments, delicate, fragile melodic segments with accompaniment of a solo violin.
-But there are also Wagnerian soundscapes, up to primordial forces and Mahler reminiscences.
+But there are equally Wagnerian soundscapes, up to primordial forces and Mahler reminiscences.
 Then again, one detects Bach’s polyphony in the solo, unaffected by shrill interjections from the orchestra.
 The accompaniment also appears to allude to composers such as Górecki, or Pärt and his approach to minimal music.

 Movement 2: Spindrift